 - Open the Add app dropdown, and select Add custom SAML app.

-- Enter the App name (Buzz).
+- Enter the App name (Buzz), Description (optional), and upload an App icon (optional).

 - Download the IDP metadata.
 You will use this when configuring Buzz.